zautumnz/cozy/README.md

 * `panic` prints an error contents and exits
 * `print` Write values to STDOUT with newlines

-Core modules (see examples for docs):
+Builtin modules (see examples for docs):

 * `core`
 * `fs`